gerekper/ganjaking/wp-content/plugins/mailoptin/readme.txt

 * **Calls to Action** – Display targeted messages to your website visitors with a call-to-action button included urging them to perform an action.
 * **Spam Protection** – MailOptin utilizes smart Honeypot method to stop spam contact form submissions.
 Additionally, there is reCAPTCHA protection available in the [premium version](https://mailoptin.io/pricing?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
 * **After Conversion Actions** – such as immediately close opt-in form after converstion, close form and reload page or redirect to a custom URL.
 Additionally, [premium version](https://mailoptin.io/pricing?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) allows you to trigger a JavaScript code as well as pass lead data to redirect URL.
-* **Page Level Targeting** – lets you to display optin or email signup forms in specific posts and pages of your WordPress site.
+* **Page-level Targeting** – lets you to display optin or email signup forms in specific posts and pages of your WordPress site.

+= User Registration Forms =

+MailOptin integrates with WordPress user system so you can [create custom registration forms](https://mailoptin.io/article/create-wordpress-user-registration-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) that can be embedded, a popup, slide-in, notification bar etc.

 = Email Newsletters =